We come across a lot of business owners who have great offerings and great websites, but they don’t have a blog. This is a mistake.

 - Create an FAQ to address the most important questions your clients/customers will have.

 - Keep going!
-Expand on more ideas from this list or connect with others in the Mai Blogging Community for more inspiration.
+Expand on more ideas from this list or connect with other bloggers and business owners in your community.